goFrendiAsgard/switch-repo-experiment/README.md

 ![Run](./images/akbar-run.PNG)

-## Develop
+## Develop as single monorepo

-Since this is a single monorepo, you can perform any git operation here.
-Once you have make sure that your code works as expected, you can push all changes to every sub-repos.
+Since your project is now a single monorepo, you can perform any valid git operation here.
+For example, you can make a new branch, do some commit, and submit pull request.

-## Push all
+## Push to multi-repos

-Once the development finished, you can push the changes into every sub-repos at once.
+Once ready, you can push every changes you have made into multi-repos:

 ```sh
 ./akbar push
 ```

 ![Push](./images/akbar-push.PNG)

+# Switching from mono-repo to multi-repos and back

+At any point, you can perform `./akbar unfreeze` to switch from monorepo to multirepo or `./akbar freeze` to do the opossite.